 This post may contain affiliate links.
 Please read our disclosure policy.

-• Flavorful: The combination of roasted eggplant, tangy tomatoes, and briny olives creates a rich and satisfying flavor profile.
+• Full of Flavor: Roasted eggplant, tangy tomatoes, and briny olives create a rich, well-balanced dish.

 Ingredients and Substitutions